BTembo/university_admission/README.md

 # university_admission
-This repo focuses on analysis of UniversityStudent Admission Data in Zambia
+This repo focuses on analysis of University Student Admission Data in Zambia